-It is with great personal pride that our Department graduated its 24th class of residents this past June (212 total graduates), and began our 27th year.
-Late summer is always a very exciting time of year, as we’ve said goodbye to our graduates who are settled into new fellowships and clinical positions, and have welcomed and oriented our intern class.
-Providing optimal care and our tradition of exemplary clinical education has been our priority throughout COVID.
-During these challenging times I hear from many of our recent graduates who embraced and benefited from our Department’s culture of learning, teamwork and mentorship.
-In the past 3 years we met the challenge to assist Drexel /Hahnemann EM trainees, and gained RRC approval to expand to 13 residents per year; then welcomed our inaugural Medical Education Fellow and are in the application process for Level 3 Geriatric ED status!
+It is with great personal pride that our Department graduated its 25th class of residents this past June (226 total graduates) and began our 28th year.
+Late summer is always a very exciting time of year, as we’ve said goodbye to our graduates who are settled into new fellowships and clinical positions and have welcomed and oriented our intern class.
+Providing optimal care and our tradition of exemplary clinical education has been our priority as we emerge from COVID.
+Our recent graduates embraced and benefited from our Department’s culture of learning, teamwork and mentorship.
+In the past 4 years we met the challenge to assist Drexel /Hahnemann EM trainees and gained RRC approval to expand to 13 residents per year; graduated our inaugural Medical Education Fellow and met approval as a Level 3 Geriatric ED!

 Our seniors often communicate a few weeks into new positions: “A card is not enough to express my gratitude for everything you have provided me and the program.
 You have taught me so many pearls in the ED and thank you for trusting me to care for your patients, giving me confidence, and for helping shape me to become a professional, competent, compassionate attending, with attention to longevity through wellness.
 Thank you, thank you, thank you!”